krzysdabro/dotfiles/README.md

 # Dotfiles

-Use `bootstrap.sh` to install dotfiles.
-Git 2.25.0 is required.
+Use `install.sh` to install dotfiles.